We have a number of resources available to support you and your school.

-Please note that you do not have to have a child with JIA in your school to request a Toolkit, as it also contains important awareness-raising information about JIA that is relevant to all schools.
+Please note that you do not have to have a child with JIA in your school to request a Toolkit, as it also contains important awareness-raising information about JIA that is relevant to all schools and educational settings.

 Supporting children with arthritis in school

 Our comprehensive booklet, My JIA, is packed full of information about juvenile idiopathic arthritis.
 As well as explaining what JIA is and how it can affect children, there's a section about how schools can support children with JIA.
 You can download a copy of My JIA here.